httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 frequently which can help limit the number of possible incoming dictionary variations.

-The "ttl" value is optional and defaults to 31536000 (1 year).
+The "ttl" value is optional and defaults to 1209600 (14 days).

 ### type